TTP demands political office in third country, Pakistan govt says ‘not acceptable’ | Law-Order

 “But Pakistani authorities told the TTP directly and through Taliban interlocutors that these demands were not acceptable,” the paper said.

-"The TTP was particularly told in categorical terms that there was no question of introducing an Islamic system based on their interpretation.
-Also, the terrorist group was told that Pakistan is an Islamic republic and the country's Constitution clearly states that all laws in Pakistan have to conform with the teachings of Islam," it added.
+“The TTP was particularly told in categorical terms that there was no question of introducing an Islamic system based on their interpretation.
+Also the terrorist group was told that Pakistan is an Islamic republic and the country’s Constitution clearly states that all laws in Pakistan have to be in conformity with the teachings of Islam,” it added.

 The Pakistan authorities, in turn, put forward three demands to the TTP.